jsndz/dbaCe/logs.md

 -input_length: The number of characters actually read from the input.
 -The getline function in C is used to read an entire line of text from a stream, typically from standard input -bytes_read holds the number of characters that getline has read from the input, including the newline character

+31/08/2024
+Phase 2: SQL compiler and virtual machine

+We need to convert whatever SQL code we get to byte code.
+The process as follows :
+SQL Command --> Tokenizer --> Parser --> Byte code --> Virtual Machine